MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/string-storage-and-collation-in-tabular-models.md

 [!INCLUDE[ssas-appliesto-sqlas-aas](../../includes/ssas-appliesto-sqlas-aas.md)]
   Strings (text values) are stored in a highly compressed format in tabular models; because of this compression, you can get unexpected results when you retrieve entire or partial strings.
 Also, because string locale and collations are inherited hierarchically from the closest parent object, if the string language is not explicitly defined, the locale and collation of the parent can affect how each string is stored and whether the string is unique or conflated with similar strings as defined by the parent collation.

- This topic describes the mechanism by which strings are compressed and stored, and provides examples of how collation and language affect the results of text formulas in tabular models.
+ This article describes the mechanism by which strings are compressed and stored, and provides examples of how collation and language affect the results of text formulas in tabular models.

 ## Storage
  In tabular models all data is highly compressed to better fit in memory.
 As a consequence, all strings that can be considered lexically equivalent are stored only once.
 The first instance of the string is used as the canonical representation and thereafter each equivalent string is indexed to the same compressed value as the first occurrence.